iacobo/kmer-hmp/README.md

 ---

+## Data

-## /fusidic_data
+### /fusidic_data

 This folder contains the files:

 - `fusidic_acid_staph992_12_genome_subset_for_jacob_with_paths.txt`
 containing sample names, guids (new sample names), contig files, md5sums for the contig files, and phenotypes for fusidic acid resistance
 - `cipro_all_kmer_out.kmer.txt`
-the k-mer sequences
+list of k-mer sequences
 - `saur_992_derval_fusidic_acid_all_kmers_LMM_pvals_only.txt`
-p-values from the LMM analysis for the above k-mers (identified on a row-number basis)
+list of p-values from the LMM analysis for the above k-mers (identified on a row-number basis)
 - the 12 contig files
-- the reference file downloaded from ...
+- the reference file downloaded from Entrez

 ---

-## main.py
+## Scripts

-Functionality of script:
+### build_msa_mauve.py

 1. Reorder contigs for multiple draft files against a single reference file using Mauve on Windows.
 2. Align reordered sequences with reference file using Mauve.

+### build_kmer_pval_dict.py

+3. Create dictionary of `{k-mers: p-values}` from static files

+### main.py

-3. Create a DataFrame storing the k-mer and associated p-value info for each position of each sequence in the alignment.
+4. Create a DataFrame storing the k-mer and associated p-value info for each position of each sequence in the alignment.
-3. Calculate the Harmonic Mean p-value for each sliding window across the length of the sequences (for multiple window sizes)
+5. Calculate the Harmonic Mean p-value for each sliding window across the length of the sequences (for multiple window sizes)
-4. Plot the k-mer and HMP p-values 'Manhattan-plot' style
+6. Plot the k-mer and HMP p-values 'Manhattan-plot' style

-### Overview of "sliding window" logic
+#### Overview of "sliding window" logic

 Each k-mer in the sequences has an associated p-value from the GWAS performed on the sequences (testing for correlation with phenotype).